 - Downfall movie (2004) review: Set in Adolf Hitler’s Berlin underground bunker during the last days of the Nazi regime, director Oliver Hirschbiegel and screenwriter-producer Bernd Eichinger’s claustrophobic, frenzied, confusing, and overlong historical-political-psychological drama is at its most effective when any one of a trio of actors takes centerstage: Bruno Ganz, Corinna Harfouch, and Juliane Köhler as, respectively, Adolf Hitler, Magda Goebbels, and Eva Braun.

-Downfall movie: Remarkable performances are highlights in overlong + overwrought ‘last days of Adolf Hitler’ drama
+Downfall movie review: Remarkable performances are highlights in overlong + overwrought ‘last days of Hitler’ drama

 A Best Foreign Language Film Oscar nominee and a controversial release in its native Germany – where it eventually became a sizable box office hit seen by more than 4.5 million people – director Oliver Hirschbiegel and screenwriter-producer Bernd Eichinger’s costly (approx. $15 million) psychological-historical drama Downfall / Der Untergang offers an agonizing portrait of the final days of Adolf Hitler and Nazi Germany.

 Although generally engrossing, Downfall suffers from excessive length (156 minutes), an overabundance of all but indistinguishable characters in minor roles, and a tendency to emphasize the more obvious aspects of the narrative.

 On the plus side, excellent production values, Stephan Zacharias’ appropriately somber score, and several key performances – including Best European Actor nominee Bruno Ganz’s feverish Adolf Hitler – help to lift Downfall above the level of most Nazi era films.

 Nazi Germany goes under